tortymctortface/BoneData--ML-with-SVMs/SVM/README.md

 Running the main.py file will train the classifer (clf) on the entire training set ( totalt of 300000 samples from `train-io.txt`).
 It will then attempt to predict the labels for the samples in `test-in.txt` and will output the results to file called `test.out.txt`, with each label on its own line.

+## Issues

+- The SVM is extremely slow in comparison to other methods.
+- The optimal C value and how to find it is elusive to me right now.